 Children of all ages are welcome and under 5s are free.
 Children under 15 pay the full B&B rate, unless staying in an extra bed, but are given a 50% discount on meals and trekking.
-There are often school groups staying in the dormitories, so there may well be plenty of playmates around.
-Families have undertaken several of the easier day treks from the kasbah, generally children love exploring the mountains in the company of a mule!
+Families have undertaken several of the easier day and overnight treks from the kasbah, generally children love exploring the mountains in the company of a mule!

 Children (4-12 years), Teens (over 12)

 We'd recommend the self-contained Garden House (sleeping 6) or Dar Imlil, a house with 12 rooms nearby.
 Older children, particularly teenagers, are welcome to share rooms, and a Kasbah Toubkal Deluxe Room and Superior Room can interconnect.
 An Apartment Suite or Junior Suite would also be also perfect for families or friends (sleeping up to 6) and the Remote Trekking Lodge sleeps up to 8.